quantregCF/quantregCF-py/README.md

 `dataframe` is the dataset in the pandas DataFrame format.

-The variable names are specified in `var_lst`, which is a list of length 4.
+`var_lst` is a list of length four that contains the name of variables of interest.
 The first two elements of `var_lst` are strings and the last two elements are lists of strings.
 ```python
 `var_lst` = [`dep_var`, `endog_var`, `exog_var_lst`, `iv_var_lst`]
 ```